openfoodfacts/openfoodfacts-webcomponents/README.md

 Run the following command to build and publish the package:`npm run publish:package`

-Add a tag to the commit: `git tag vX.Y.Z` (replace X.Y.Z with the package version number) Then push the tag to GitHub: `git push --tags`
+Add a tag to the commit: `git tag X.Y.Z` (replace X.Y.Z with the package version number) Then push the tag to GitHub: `git push --tags`

 ## Getting Started